 TranscontiMental Motorcycle Journey through America – that is the title we gave to our expedition, hoping that, apart from the famous natural wonders from across the Atlantic, our paths would cross with interesting people, willing to share their culture and stories.
 And what we have experienced so far has surpassed our boldest dreams!
 We were fortunate to meet very hearty people and made friendships that will be lasting many years for sure.
 The “Travel Book” we have brought with us is enriched with entries of amazing people almost every day.
 Many of them invite us, host, want to support and become a part of this big adventure.
 And such kind gestures move us more that beautiful views!

 Our neighbors at campgrounds share coffee, tea, spaghetti or marshmallows.
-Some people take us home straight from the road, offering a hot meal, shower and comfortable bed or treat us to a dinner in a restaurant or even a hotel room.
-It also happens sometimes that Americans put dollars into our pockets for goodbye.
+Some people take us home straight from the road, offering a hot meal, shower and comfortable bed or even treat us to a dinner.
 They want to support us in fulfilling our dreams and meeting the challenge we have undertaken.
-Or they buy us a cold beverage at the gas station because, as they explain, they like our motorbike.
 With some people we become so good friends that they join us for a part of the journey or host us longer, treating like a part of family and helping with every issue.
 It is also an opportunity for us to tell more about our country of Poland, history, show the photos and postcards, cook our traditional meals for them.
 We also use this time to catch up with blogging, fix and cure whatever we need.
 This is a tremendous support us, because after a number of nights in a tent (we never take rooms), often without an access to hot water and after another portion of canned food, these temporary returns to the, so called, comfort zone let us recharge our batteries again.